indico/indico-user-docs/user_guide/categories.md

 You can create a new category by clicking on *New category*.
 ![](/assets/category_creation.png)

 You will be given fields to complete that describe and define your category.
-See them here, they contain explanatory sub-titles.
+See some of them here, they contain explanatory sub-titles.
 ![](/assets/category_def_fields.png)